leoyu037/docker_tutorial/README.md

   # ...
   ```

-  > Side note: if you look at `postgres/docker-compose.yaml`, you'll see that the
+  > Side note: if you look at `postgres/docker-compose.yaml`, you'll see that
-  > two services are actually running two different versions of Postgres.
-This is a
+  > the two services are actually running two different versions of Postgres.
-  > perfect example of how Docker's environment isolation makes running apps
+  > This is a perfect example of how Docker's environment isolation makes
-  > concurrently easy and clean--I haven't tried to run two different versions of a
+  > running apps concurrently easy and clean--I haven't tried to run two
-  > datastore on my local development machine at the same time, but I imagine that
+  > different versions of a datastore directly on my laptop at the same time,
-  > it'd be painful.
+  > but I imagine that it'd be painful.

 - Let's comment out the dummy task since we don't need it running anymore: